tractr/traxion/apps/docs/docs/overview/scaffolding.md

 ---
 id: scaffolding
-title: How traxion use the scaffolding strategy
+title: How Traxion use the scaffolding strategy
 sidebar_label: Scaffolding
 keywords:
   - hapify